Sample1703/POPContinuity/README.md

 abc_df_K5000 <- main.vatalanta(10000,"VAtalanta")
 ```

+The function outputs the ABC results when the starting K value is 5,000; 10,000 simulations are performed and the settings folder to use is "VAtalanta".

 #### Continuity test

 Using the output of the ABC analysis, it is possible to identify the pairs for which the model is able to reproduce the observed intra-population diversity.